 - Pramp, Tech Mock Interview, and Gainlo are other resources for software engineers looking for mock interview prep with their peers or anonymous engineers.

 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.

 How does Edabit compare to Pathrise?

-Edabit is a useful tool for software engineers who are looking to prepare for their technical interviews, as well as for beginner and intermediate coders looking to develop new skills.
+Edabit is a useful tool for software engineers who are looking to prepare for their technical interviews.
+In addition, beginner and intermediate coders looking to develop new skills can benefit.
 While Edabit provides step-by-step solutions and resources for learning more about coding, they do not offer 1-on-1 support or job-seeking resources.

 Pathrise is a full service organization that helps software engineers with each step of the job search process.
 We assist fellows with technical and behavioral interview preparation, resume and LinkedIn optimization, salary negotiation, and more.
 By providing technical workshops, 1-on-1 mentoring, and pair programming sessions, we help prepare software engineers for their technical interviews, a key component of the job search.